Dev4rno/devarno/_posts/jokes-votes-launch.md

 This week, I was thrilled to gain an amazing following on [Bluesky](https://bsky.app/profile/devarno.com/), and as a token of appreciation for the incredible support, I decided to dive into a quick and fun [#buildinpublic](https://bsky.app/search?q=%23buildinpublic) project.

-In less than 24 hours, I brought [PunPal.net](http://punpal.net) to life 🎉
+Less than 24 hours later, I launched [PunPal.net](http://punpal.net) - a humour hub to pick your favourite puns, vote anonymously, and see which jokes top the charts!

 #### Goal